 Grindelwald is probably one of the most beautiful Swiss villages.
 It is the last village on the windy road and is completely surrounded by huge mountains.

-It is full of old Swiss wooden architecture and has the complete feel of Swiss culture.
+It is full of old Swiss wooden architecture and has a complete feel of Swiss culture.
 You can go to many restaurants and have some local traditional fondue.

 After your hike or visit to the heights of the Swiss Alps, I highly recommend, as mentioned before, go to the local restaurant and have some local fondue – the most traditional Swiss food.